UH-CI/agave-login-golang/README.md

 Then execute the application.
 It will be availalbe on localhost:8080 (by default).

-The API is accessed at localhost:8080/token and is expecting a BasiC Auth username and password to login to the Agave tenant.
+The API is accessed at localhost:8080/token and is expecting a Basic Auth username and password to login to the Agave tenant.